twostraws/ControlRoom/README.md

 ## Contribution guide

-Any help you can offer with this project is most welcome, and trust me: there are opportunities big and small, so that someone with only a small amount of Swift experience can help.
+Any help you can offer with this project is most welcome – there are opportunities big and small so that someone with only a small amount of Swift experience can help.

 Some suggestions you might want to explore:

 - Handle errors in a meaningful way.
-- Make the UI less “random bit of things I wanted,” and more “carefully considered toolset everyone can use.”
 - Handle blocking operations, such as recording video or launching an app.
+- Add documentation in the code or here in the README.
 - Did I mention handling errors in a meaningful way?

+You’re also welcome to try adding some tests, although given our underlying use of simctl that might be tricky.

+If you spot any errors please open an issue and let us know which macOS and Xcode versions you’re using.

-Please ensure that SwiftLint returns no errors or warnings before you send in changes.
+**Please ensure that SwiftLint returns no errors or warnings before you send in changes.**

 ## Credits